marijevdgeest/molgenis.org/public/documentation/ref-emx.md

 # Entities options
 Required columns:

-* entity : unique name of the entity.
+* name : unique name of the entity.
 If packages are provided, name must be unique within a package.

 Optional columns: